tonyjang0814/Pathfinding-Visualizer/README.md

 ##      HOW TO PLAY WITH IT?
 To play around with the project, you will need the following or higher version of tools.
 ###     Version explanation (Environment setups)
-You will require following tools.
+You will require following environment settings.
 1. Git version

 ![alt tag](src/img/git_img.png)